Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: CONCLUSION

 \section{CONCLUSION}

-In this work, we present \model, a hyperbolic graph-llm framework that effectively balances exploration and exploitation in recommender systems.
+In this work, we present \model, a hyperbolic framework that effectively balances exploration and exploitation in recommender systems.
 Our approach integrates semantic and collaborative information within hyperbolic space, leveraging the unique properties of hyperbolic geometry, supported by rigorous mathematical proof.
-Furthermore, we introduce a personalized mechanism for balance the exploration-exploitation trade-off using a hierarchical representation structure, empowering users to adjust recommendation preferences flexibly.
-Extensive experiments demonstrate that \model achieves state-of-the-art performance, delivering up to a $5.49\%$ improvement in utility metrics and an $11.39\%$ increase in diversity metrics.
-Remarkably, \model is the first framework to excel in both utility and diversity simultaneously, marking a significant advancement in the field.
+Furthermore, we introduce a personalized mechanism for balancing the exploration-exploitation trade-off using a hierarchical representation structure, which is a hyperparameter-free clustering mechanism theoretically optimized by Dasgupta’s cost, empowering users to adjust recommendation preferences flexibly.
+This functionality is particularly valuable in real-world applications where user preferences may shift dynamically, and our model’s adaptability to these changes contributes to a more personalized recommendation experience.
+Extensive experiments demonstrate that \model achieves state-of-the-art performance, delivering up to a $5.49\%$ improvement in utility metrics and an $11.39\%$ increase in diversity metrics, effectively mitigating information cocoons.